Yakorrr/server_labs/README.md

 There are many different programs for developing in Python, but the most convenient one, in my opinion, is PyCharm.
 It can be downloaded from [here](https://www.jetbrains.com/pycharm/download/#section=windows).

-You now have everything you need to run the application.
+You now have everything needed to run the application.
 Let's start!

 ## 2. Launch application using Python